 Potential Career Opportunities

-Upon completion of the program, graduates will be introduced to a number of exciting job openings.
-Individuals can pursue careers at automotive body or collision repair shops as:
+Upon completing the program, graduates will gain skills for several exciting job openings.
+Individuals can pursue careers at car dealerships and automotive body or collision repair shops as:

 Auto Body Painter